gnilk/testrunner/README.md

 `trun -R list`
 This will dump the list of reporting library and then exit the program (without running any tests).

-Currently (v1.1-DEV) the output would look like:
+Currently (v2) the output would look like:
 ```
 Reporting modules:
   console
   json
+  jsonext
 ```

 The default reporting library is `console` thus keeping with previous way of working.